ChrisCummins/phd/deeplearning/ml4pl/graphs/llvm2graph/README.md

 This package constructs program graphs from LLVM intermediate representations.
 The [`llvm::LlvmGraphBuilder`](deeplearning/ml4pl/graphs/llvm2graph/llvm_graph_builder.h)
-class implements a graph constructor which accepts an `llvm::Module` as input and generates a ProgramGraph protocol buffer.
+class implements a graph constructor which accepts an `llvm::Module` as input and generates a ProgramGraphProto protocol buffer.
 The [`llvm2graph`](deeplearning/ml4pl/graphs/llvm2graph/llvm2graph.cc) binary wraps the graph constructor in a pass pipeline and runs it on a module.